 Workforce Training and Economic Development Fund

 The Workforce Training and Economic Development (WTED) Fund was established in 2003 as part of the Grow Iowa Values Fund.
 This fund has become an important source of financing for community college new program innovation, development, and capacity building, particularly for career and technical education.
-The funding is allocated annually using the community college state general aid distribution formula as provided for in Section 260C.18A of the Iowa Code.
+The funding is allocated annually using the community college state general aid distribution formula as provided for in Iowa Code section 260C.18A.

 The monies in the Workforce Training and Economic Development Fund may be used to support the following community college programs: